HauntedMilkshake/fitness_app/README.md

 > Dependencies are provided to Android components like Activities and ViewModels using annotations like @AndroidEntryPoint and @HiltViewModel

-> Custom Hilt Modules (@Module) are used to provide instances of dependencies like Retrofit or database handlers.
+> Custom Hilt Modules (@Module) are used to provide instances of dependencies

 ## Guiding Principles: [SOLID](https://www.baeldung.com/solid-principles)